Ground-glass opacity: Patterns

 There are seven general patterns of ground-glass opacities.
 When combined with a patient's clinical signs and symptoms, the GGO pattern seen on imaging is useful in narrowing the differential diagnosis.
-It is important to note that while some disease processes present as only one pattern, many can present with a mixture of GGO patterns.
+While some disease processes present as only one pattern, many can present with a mixture of GGO patterns.

 Diffuse

 The diffuse pattern typically refers to GGOs in multiple lobes of one or both lungs.
 Broadly, a diffuse pattern of GGO can be caused by displacement of air with fluid, inflammatory debris, or fibrosis.
 Cardiogenic pulmonary edema and ARDS are common causes of a fluid-filled lung.
 Diffuse alveolar hemorrhage is a rarer cause of diffuse GGO seen in some types of vasculitis, autoimmune conditions, and bleeding disorders.

 Inflammation and fibrosis can also cause diffuse GGOs.
 Pneumocystis pneumonia, an infection typically seen in immunocompromised (e.g. patients with AIDS) or immunosuppressed individuals, is a classic cause of diffuse GGOs.
 Many viral pneumonias and idiopathic interstitial pneumonias can also lead to a diffuse GGO pattern.
 Radiation pneumonitis, a side effect of pulmonary radiation therapy, can lead to pulmonary fibrosis and diffuse GGOs.